 Waterloo Birth Injury Lawyers

-Seeking Justice for You & Your Child
+Seeking Justice for You & Your Child in Waterloo & Iowa City

 The birth of a child should be one of the most joyous occasions in a person’s life.
 Unfortunately, it can quickly turn into a nightmare when doctors, nurses, midwives, and other medical professionals make mistakes or fail to provide an acceptable level of care to mothers and newborn babies.
 All too often, such actions lead to devastating trauma and birth injuries, many of which require immediate and long-term care.
 Tragically, birth injuries can sometimes lead to the death of the child or the mother.